 - The Pittsburgh Oakland Table Tennis Club, currently based in the Eastminster Church in Pittsburgh’s East Liberty neighborhood, was formed in 2011.
-It’s open for league (competitive) play Saturdays from 9:00 am to 1:00 pm, and also Tuesdays and Thursdays from 5:00 pm to 9:00 pm.
+It’s open for league (competitive) play Saturdays from 12:00 noon to 4:00 pm, and also Thursdays (and occasional Tuesdays) from 5:30 pm to 8:30 pm.
 Cost is $10/visit for adults and $5/visit for students.
 See the Pittsburgh Oakland club page for more details.